 The last essential step in this guide to performance management process is the ability to spot skill demand and performance management gaps.
 Furthermore, effective performance systems allow businesses to put employees through training programs that upgrades their skills and prepares them for future projects.

-Benefit of performance management system to employees, HR professionals and managers
+What are the benefits of performance management system to employees, HR professionals and managers?

 The points enumerated above are more than enough to demonstrate the benefits of continuous performance management.
 All teams constantly strive to improve the organization by setting ambitious employee goals, offering continuous feedback, and ensuring the completion of projects.